-We do not expect our staff to tolerate any form of behaviour that could be considered abusive, offensive or threatening, or that becomes so frequent it makes it more difficult for us to complete our work or help other people.
+We do not expect our staff to tolerate any form of behaviour that could be considered defamation, abusive, offensive or threatening or as defined by the Equality Act 2010, harassment or discrimination.
+Or that becomes so frequent it makes it more difficult for us to complete our work or help other people.
 We will take action under this policy to manage this type of behaviour and this applies to all contact with us including the use of social media.

-We will make reasonable adjustments to ensure our service is accessible to everyone.
+We will make reasonable adjustments in line with the Equality Act 2010 in order to remove barriers to accessing our service.
 It is important to us though, that we provide a safe environment for our staff to work in, which may mean we decide to restrict how someone can contact us.

-If we consider a person's behaviour is unreasonable we will tell them why and will ask them to change it.
-If this behaviour continues, we will take action including deciding whether to restrict the person's contact with us.
-This decision will usually be taken by an Assistant Director, Head of Customer Services or the Head of the Corporate Casework Team.
+If we consider a person’s behaviour is unreasonable we will tell them why and will ask them to change it.
+If this behaviour continues, we will take action including deciding whether to restrict the person’s contact with us.
+This decision will usually be taken by an Assistant Director.

 - asking for contact in a particular form (for example, email only);